 While the Texas Fashion Collection's facilities do not currently include dedicated exhibition space, the TFC has organized numerous exhibitions and regularly facilitates artifact loans to cultural institutions around the world.
-Past and current partnerships have resulted in a number of robust displays relating to the design and social history represented by dress objects - ranging from international cultural dress to French haute couture to American ready-to-wear — and have been organized in traditional museum spaces and unconventional public venues.
+Past and current partnerships have resulted in a number of robust displays relating to design and social history.
+Dress objects represented range from international cultural dress to French haute couture to American ready-to-wear — and have been organized in traditional museum spaces and unconventional public venues.

 "Bloom Men," Texas Fashion Collection Exhibition of menswear at NorthPark Center, Dallas

 Featuring floral fashions from the past 250 years and celebrating a long history of menswear designers and enthusiasts embracing botanical motifs.